top of page

 Jews played a prominent part in white Vryburg’s public life from the outset.
 In 1886 Charles Sonnenberg was one of four members elected to the Vryburg Village Management Council, as the locale was declared a township.
 Another German Jew, Daniel Abt was also one of the members of the council.
 In 1896 Charles Sonnenberg and Herman Rosenblatt served on the first town council.
 By 1897, Charles Sonnenberg was elected the Cape Parliament and represented the constituency.

-Simon Lewis.
-Simon, who is based in the UK, and researching the Sonnenberg family sahred news clippings from a trip Charles Sonnenberg (then MP for Vryburg) made to the USA.
+Simon Lewis, who is based in the UK, and researching the Sonnenberg family shared news clippings from a trip Charles Sonnenberg (then MP for Vryburg) made to the USA.
 The 1897 trip took Charles and his wife to Washington, Richmond, Chicago, San Francisco, Buffalo, Boston and other cities.
-In the long article we learn about his sentiments towards Paul Kruger (sympathetic) and about his relations with Barney Barnato.
-His description of Vryburg is fascinating:
+In the long article we learn about his (sympathetic) sentiments towards Paul Kruger and about his relations with Barney Barnato.
+His description of Vryburg is fascinating and in, today's terms, a tad bit inappropriate:

 Herman Rosenblatt served as Vryburg's Mayor from 1898-1901 and 1904-1905.
 Affectionately known as "HR," he declined an extension in August 1905.
 HR retired to Oudtshoorn, where he passed away in 1916, aged 69.
 According to his death certificate, he suffered from chronic bronchitis.
 A street is named after him in Lenasia, Vryburg's Indian neighborhood.
 Incidentally, a street was named after Harry Joffe in Huhudi, the Black township.

 Vryburg was not unique in this respect of having a Jewish mayor.
 Other small towns that had Jewish mayors include Theunissen (George Simon Rubenstein), De Aar (Arthur Adler), Upington (Clarence Robinson), Worcester (Eli Traub), Graaf Reinet (Edward Nathan), Graskop (Sam Shagan), Frankfort (Morris Segal), Paarl (Abel Volks and Jack Lichtenstein), Heilbron (Morris Greenman), Bronkhorstspruit (Reggie Lazaris), Tzaneen (Jack Klaff), Windburg (Borris Kaplan), Ficksberg (Ben Borvey), Hopefield (Gaby Meltzer), Vryheid (Alec Baitz and Sidney Colley), Aliwal North (Benjamin Levy); Bedford (A.L.
 Levnyo), Harrismith (Sammel), Ladybrand (Philip Loewenstein) and Wakkerstroom (Louis Fine).
-This list is partial - at best.
+This list at best is partial.

 Max Sonnenberg also represented Bechuanaland as a Member of Parliament from 1919 to 1921.
 Sonnenberg was affiliated with Louis Botha and JC Smuts's South African Party (SAP).
 In his autobiography, Sonnenberg (p.
 110) recounts that DF Malan - future Prime Minister of South Africa - claimed that "A Jew cannot represent Christians in Parliament" during a local sermon delivered in the build-up to an election.